blockchainsllc/in3-docs/docs/api-c.md

 void int_to_bytes(uint32_t val, uint8_t *dst);
 ```

-converts a int to 4 bytes
+converts a unsigned int to 4 bytes written to dst using big endian

 arguments:
 ```eval_rst